vicliv/DTE/README.md

 `python run.py --setting semi --seed 0`

 We ran the seeds 0,1,2,3,4 for the experiments and report the average and standard deviations over thoses seeds.

+## Run the image embeddings experiments

+For VisA, you first need to follow the data proprecessing from https://github.com/amazon-science/spot-diff/ with a split type of 1cls.
+Place the folder "/VisA_pytorch" in the main directory.
+Then run visa_embed.py to create the embeddings, you can select the model wanted to create the embedding with either resnet34 or vicreg.

+`python vision/data/visa_preprocess.py`

+For CIFAR10 and MNIST, to get the ResNet-34 pre-trained classification embeddings, run `python vision/data/preprocess.py`.

+For CIFAR10 with vicreg pre-trained embeddings, you first need to download the weights available [here] (https://sigmoidprime.s3.eu-central-1.amazonaws.com/vicreg/checkpoint.pt), found at https://github.com/augustwester/vicreg.
+Then, run `python vision/data/preprocess.py --model vicreg` keep the file "checkpoint.pt" in the main directory.

 ### Using the models on new dataset